 In that case, the author came to us with the story.
 But often, an author doesn’t know that his proposed solution has been aired many times.
 Or he does but thinks he needs to be seen as saying something about it and doesn’t realize that peddling shopworn goods does him more harm than good.
 So, narrowing the scope can help him find a new angle.

 Ask your author, “Who has this problem?
 Which organizations?
 What types of executives?”
 “How do your clients describe their problem?”
 “What are they doing that isn’t working?
 What are companies hoping to achieve when they come to you?”
 If you know who you’re writing for, the problem and the advice will be more targeted, making it feel fresher.

 Here’s one article we wrote for an HR consulting firm.
 As the head of marketing for the firm put it, “We started off wanting to write a white paper about our 30 years of experience building high-performance leadership teams.
 But no one is impressed if you try to be a know-it-all about everything.
 So, eventually, we narrowed the article’s focus to CEOs, and then further narrowed it to CEOs of private equity portfolio companies.”
 An article derived from the paper ran in HBR and has been widely read in the PE industry.

 3. Work from client examples

-In this article, the author presents two examples of the application of advanced robotics: the first for cleaning a client’s high-tension power cables, the second for sustainably disposing of waste from their facilities.
-Both of these applications are proprietary, so, even though the technologies themselves have been written about elsewhere, the story is still unique (and therefore interesting) and conveys the author’s expertise.
+In this article, the author presents two examples of the application of advanced robotics: the first for cleaning a client’s high-tension power cables and the second for sustainably disposing of waste from their facilities.
+Both of these applications are proprietary, so even though the technologies have been written about elsewhere, the story is still unique (and therefore interesting) and conveys the author’s expertise.

 4. Be counterintuitive